vdhicts/laravel-validation-rules/README.md

 ## Requirements

-This package requires Laravel 5.7+.
+This package requires Laravel 5.7+ and PHP 7.4+.

 | Version | Compatible with |
 | --- | --- |